Coptic history: Crafts

-An embroidered fragment of tapestry was found in a Coptic tomb in Upper Egypt.
-Two types of thread were used, but only the white linen threads have survived, and the red woolen threads have mostly deteriorated.

 Edict of Milan

-The Edict of Milan issued by the Roman Emperor Constantine I 313 AD marked an end of anti-Christianity; afterwards Constantine made Christianity legal, which may have led to the decline of many Pagan practices including mummification in Egypt.
+The Edict of Milan was a declaration issued by the Roman Emperor Constantine I in 313 AD.
+This law marked an end of anti-Christianity, ensuring religious toleration and allowing Christians within the Roman Empire, like Coptic Christians in Egypt (since Egypt was a part of the Roman Empire), to practice their faith without fear of persecution.
+Once Constantine essentially made Christianity legal through this edict, many Pagan practices declined in Egypt, including mummification.

-Council of Nicea
+Council of Nicaea

 In the 4th century, an Alexandrian presbyter named Arius began a theological dispute about the nature of Christ that spread throughout the Christian world and is now known as Arianism (not to be confused with the Nazi ideology Aryanism).
-The Ecumenical Council of Nicea 325 AD was convened by the Roman Emperor Constantine I under the presidency of Hosius of Cordova and Pope Alexander I of Alexandria to resolve the dispute and eventually led to the formulation of the Symbol of Faith, also known as the Nicene Creed.
-The creed, which is now recited throughout most of the Christian world, was based largely on the teaching put forth by an Egyptian deacon Athanasius of Alexandria, patriarch of Alexandria and the chief opponent of Arius and his teachings.
+The Ecumenical Council of Nicea 325 AD was convened by the Roman Emperor Constantine I, under the leadership of Hosius of Cordova and Pope Alexander I of Alexandria, to resolve the dispute.
+The council eventually led to the formulation of the Symbol of Faith, also known as the Nicene Creed.
+The creed, which is now recited throughout most of the Christian world, was based largely on the teachings put forth by an Egyptian deacon named Athanasius of Alexandria, patriarch of Alexandria and the chief opponent of Arius and his teachings.

 Council of Constantinople

-In the year 381 AD, Timothy I of Alexandria presided over the second ecumenical council known as the Ecumenical Council of Constantinople, which completed the Nicene Creed with this confirmation of the divinity of the Holy Spirit:
+In the year 381 AD, Timothy I of Alexandria presided over the second ecumenical council known as the Council of Constantinople.
+This council resolved theological disputes concerning the nature of the Holy Spirit.
+It effectively completed the Nicene Creed with this confirmation of the divinity of the Holy Spirit:

 We believe in the Holy Spirit, the Lord, the Giver of Life, who proceeds from the Father, who with the Father and the Son is worshipped and glorified who spoke by the Prophets and in One, Holy, Catholic, and Apostolic Church.
 We confess one Baptism for the remission of sins and we look for the resurrection of the dead and the life of the coming age, Amen.